john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 category: Programming
 ---

-This is the question I hear the most: I want to start learning programming today!
+This is the question I heard the most: I want to start learning programming today!
 But would it be difficult? would I fail?
 Today I'm gonna turn you from a complete beginner to a person who can code.
 This is an article I wish I saw when I first started learning programming.
 Click the more button below, you'll write your first program today.

 <!--more-->